The Roth Individual Retirement Account

 - Roth IRA contributions are nondeductible, but qualified withdrawals are tax free.

-- Individual contributions to all IRAs are limited to $5,500 in 2013 ($6,500 for investors who are at least 50 years old).
+- Individual contributions to all IRAs are limited to $5,500 in 2015 and 2016 ($6,500 per year for investors who are at least 50 years old).
 Note that this amount may increase in the years ahead.

-- You may continue contributions to a Roth IRA after age 70½, and there are no required minimum distributions in your lifetime.
+- You may continue contributions to a Roth IRA after age 70½, as long as you have earned income, and there are no required minimum distributions in your lifetime.

 Because of the possibility of human or mechanical error by S&P Capital IQ Financial Communications or its sources, neither S&P Capital IQ Financial Communications nor its sources guarantees the accuracy, adequacy, completeness or availability of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 In no event shall S&P Capital IQ Financial Communications be liable for any indirect, special or consequential damages in connection with subscriber's or others' use of the content.